 ➡️ Opt-in validity – if you rely on consent as a lawful basis for certain processing, define how long the processing will continue before you ask the individual to re-consent.
 It is recommended but not necessary.
 However, if you intend to keep the data until consent revocation, potentially forever, make sure it adheres to all data protection principles.

 ➡️ Data retention – define how long you need to keep the data after the purpose has expired or consent was revoked.
-It is not recommended to delete the data immediately as you could get a complaint about previous marketing communication and lose the possibility to demonstrate prior compliance.
-For consents, recommended data retention periods are usually anything from 3 months up to 1 year.
+It is not recommended to delete the data immediately as you could get a complaint about previous marketing communication and lose the possibility of demonstrating prior compliance.
+For consent, recommended data retention periods are usually anything from 3 months up to 1 year.
 After the expiry of a data retention period, it is your obligation to remove the data.

-Personal data needs to be processed in a manner that ensures appropriate security of the personal data, including protection against unauthorized or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organizational measures.
+Personal data needs to be processed in a manner that ensures appropriate security of the personal data, including protection against unauthorized or unlawful processing and accidental loss, destruction, or damage.

-According to your assessment, institute data protection policies and technological safeguards that will help you meet your GDPR requirements, keep personal data secure and make a cooperation with data protection authority straightforward.
+According to your assessment, institute data protection policies and technological safeguards that will help you meet your GDPR requirements and keep personal data secure.

-Take into consideration your data collection points, tools and third-party software, context, and purpose of data processing, the ability to fulfill requirements related to compliant opt-outs and opt-ins, data subjects’ rights fulfillment.
-You should assess your risk and include technical safeguards for acquired data.
+Take into consideration your data collection points, tools, data categories, and third-party software, the context, and purpose of data processing, the ability to fulfill requirements related to compliant opt-outs and opt-ins, and data subjects’ rights fulfillment.

-Each of the data subject rights, granted by the GDPR is equally important and highly complex.
-It is a prerogative of an individual to demand those rights to be fulfilled and an organization’s duty to comply.
+Each data subject right granted by the GDPR is equally important and highly complex.

-Fulfillment of those rights is an intricate and complex matter that will affect organizations’ data processing activities (including processing activities for marketing purposes).
+Fulfillment of those rights will affect organizations’ data processing activities (including processing activities for marketing purposes).

 Make sure that every employee from the marketing department is familiar with data subjects’ rights and knows how to respond and react when such a request crosses their path.